Femi Ilesanmi

-Oluwafemi Abayomi Alaba "Femi" Ilesanmi (born 18 April 1991) is an English professional footballer who plays as a defender for National League club Boreham Wood.
+Oluwafemi Abayomi Alaba "Femi" Ilesanmi (born 18 April 1991) is an English professional footballer who plays as a defender for club Dorking Wanderers.

 Ilesanmi started his career with AFC Wimbledon's youth system, making his first-team debut in 2007 before transferring to Queens Park Rangers in 2008, where he played for the under-18 team.
 He spent a year at QPR where he also played for the reserve team, before his release.
 He signed for Isthmian League Premier Division club Ashford Town (Middlesex) in February 2010.
 His form prompted newly promoted League One club Dagenham & Redbridge to sign him in May 2010.
 He spent three months on loan at Conference Premier club Histon in 2010.
 Ilesanmi spent four years with Dagenham & Redbridge before joining York City in May 2014, where he played for two seasons before being released.

 Club career

 Early career

 Ilesanmi was born in Southwark, London to Nigerian parents.
 He started his career with AFC Wimbledon in their youth system.
 Despite his young age, he made a handful of appearances for the reserve team and also made his first-team debut aged 16 in an Isthmian League Cup match against Whyteleafe in October 2007.
 He spent nearly a full season with Wimbledon before moving to Queens Park Rangers' under-18 team in 2008.
 He spent a season at Loftus Road, featuring for both the youth team and the reserves before being released in 2009.
 After his release he joined League Two club Dagenham & Redbridge on non-contract terms.
 Whilst on trial he featured several times for the reserves.
 He also had a brief spell spent on trial at Conference Premier club Salisbury City, where he played for the reserves.

 In February 2010, he signed for Isthmian League Premier Division club Ashford Town (Middlesex), where he spent a short spell.
 Ilesanmi scored his first goal for Ashford in a 2–1 home defeat to Carshalton Athletic.
 During the last few months of the 2009–10 season, Dagenham & Redbridge monitored Ilesanmi's performances.
 His last goal for the club came in the final match of the season, when he scored a bizarre goal from an attempted cross which put Ashford in the lead against Harrow Borough.
 However, Ashford went on to lose the match 6–2 and were relegated for the first time in their history.
 Ilesanmi made 12 appearances for Ashford, scoring two goals.